dwiandhikaap/HFR-Resampler/README.md

  - `-fps FPS` : Specify the framerate of the output video
  - `-r BLEND_RANGE` : Specify the Blend Range of the resampling process.
    It's the number you get from resampled **frame count** divided by **fps ratio of the input and output video**.
-Usually it's around 1.0 to 2.0
+Normal resampling is 1.0, but you can use 1.5, 2.0, or more, to resample more frames.
  - `-m BLEND_MODE` : Specify which blending mode to use.
 More details later below.
  - `-res WIDTHxHEIGHT` : Specify the resolution of the output video.
 Use